 My main problem isn’t the pricing though; it’s that what looks to be a great product crosses far too much distance between being made and arriving at my door.
 My once “local” order that shipped from a county away suddenly covers more miles than I travel in a year.
-I loved Huel because of their environmental aims but it seems there’s been a marked departure from the “minimum impact on animals and the environment” promised in their mission statement.
+I loved Huel because of their environmental aims but there’s been a marked departure from the “minimum impact on animals and the environment” promised in their mission statement.
 All but one of their main ingredients are now sourced from outside of the UK with mixed products travelling by bulky containers around the world.
 Good nutrition is the main goal of course and in that respect the Huel product line remains impressive – but it’s sad that they don’t seem to be able to keep true to their mission statement as they’ve grown.

 Not to mention the price impact that international shipping must have on the UK bottles.
 But then, how is does it come out cheaper than where it’s being made?